zmandel/htmlService-get-set-data/README.md

 # Usage
 Simply copy these two functions to your apps script project files.<br>
-**appendDataToHtmlOutput**: append a javascript object to an htmlOutput.
+**appendDataToHtmlOutput**: append a javascript object to an HtmlOutput.
 Use from a .gs file.
 Sample: 'doGet' in code.gs
 <br>**getDataFromHtml**: get your stored data.
 Use from a html file script.
 Sample: 'initialize' in html-sample.html

 # Working sample script (identical to this repo)